SFS2X Docs / AdvancedTopics / game-api

 The following is a quick overview of the additional parameters that an SFSGame can take, compared to a regular Room:

-friends to the game and let the system find more players to start it.
-This mechanism will work only when the game is started, not every time the number of Users goes below the minimum value.
+- searchableRooms: (private games only) a list of Rooms where the Game API can search for more players to invite.
+The API will look for more players if the number of people invited is smaller than the value set in the minPlayersToStartGame property.
+This way you can add your friends to the game and let the system find more players to start it.
+This mechanism will work only when the game is started for the first time, not every time the number of users goes below the minimum value.

-If you need to search and invite more players every time the game stops you can easily do it via the SFSApi.findUsers() method. - leaveLastJoinedRoom: auto-remove players from their previous Room after successful join
+If you need to search and invite more players every time the game stops you can easily do it via the SFSApi.findUsers() method. - leaveLastJoinedRoom: auto-remove players from their previous Room after successful join in case they received an invitation and accepted it.

-- playerMatchExpression: an expression to match players willing to play the game, by default no expression is used
+- playerMatchExpression: an expression to match players willing to play the game; by default no expression is used.

-- invitationExpiryTime: the amount of time allowed for invited players to accept / refuse
+- invitationExpiryTime: the amount of time allowed for invited players to accept / refuse.

-- invitationParams: optional custom invitation parameters.These could provide details about the inviter, the game, an invitation message etc...
+- invitationParams: optional custom parameters to be sent with the invitation.
+These could provide details about the inviter, the game, an invitation message, etc.

 The reserved Room Variables are found in the com.smartfoxserver.v2.entities.variables.ReservedRoomVariables class.

 Finally it is important to note that the SFSGame class extends SFSRoom and can be treated as any other Room in the system.
-SFSGame objects can be used and passed around to any method or function that works with the base Room interface. (this is valid for both server and client side)
+SFSGame objects can be used and passed around to any method or function that works with the base Room interface (this is valid for both server and client side).

-Another feature offered by the Game API (both client and server side) is the QuickJoinGame feature.
-By providing a MatchExpression and a list of Rooms (of type SFSGame) or a Room Group the system can search for matching Rooms and immediately teleport the player in the game action.As usual an example will clarify the concept:
+Another feature offered by the Game API (both client and server side) is the QuickJoinGame request.
+By providing a Match Expression and a list of Rooms (of type SFSGame) or a Room Group the system can search for matching Rooms and immediately teleport the player in the game action.

-the QuickJoinGame feature works exclusively with Rooms of type SFSGame which support a MatchExpression, all other Rooms types will be ignored.
+The QuickJoinGame feature works exclusively with Rooms of type SFSGame, which support a Match Expression; all other Room types will be ignored.